Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 I started Draw Plants Together in 2023 as a way for me to contribute my experience and skills in art and learning in connection with my love of plants and my interest in well-being.

 I’ve worked as a learning facilitator (aka teacher, educator) for around 20 years in a range of different contexts.
-I’ve also spent time at art school (RMIT and VCA) and completed an Advanced Certificate with Gestalt Therapy Australia – probably one of the most meaningful learning experiences of my life.
+I’ve completed studies in art (RMIT and VCA), linguistics (Monash) and an Advanced Certificate with Gestalt Therapy Australia – probably one of the most meaningful learning experiences of my life.
 Last year, I participated in the Habitat and Conservation Management course through Darebin Creek Management Committee.
 I volunteer and have occasional work at Victorian Indigenous Nurseries Co-op (VINC).

 Please get in touch if you’d like to find out more about the workshops or have a chat :)